Types Of Home Loans: Options To Explore When Buying Or Refinancing A Home

-- Be able to afford more: If you’re getting a fixed-rate loan through the VA, you can qualify with a DTI ratio as high as 60% with a 620 median credit score, higher than any non-streamline refinance loans from any of the major mortgage investors.
+- Be able to afford more: If you’re getting a fixed-rate loan through the VA, you can qualify with a DTI ratio as high as 60% with a 640 median credit score.
 This translates into being able to afford more home if you need it.

 - Convert all of your equity into cash: The VA loan is the only one you can use to take cash out up to the full value of your property.
-Quicken Loans® requires that you have a 680 median FICO®
+Rocket Mortgage requires that you have a 620 median FICO.®

 - Limited audience: In order to qualify for a VA loan, you need to be an eligible member of the military, a veteran or a surviving spouse.

 FHA loans allow you to qualify with less-than-perfect credit.
 You can get an FHA loan with a qualifying credit score of as low as 500, but you’ll need a 10% down payment, and this option is offered by very few lenders.
-Quicken Loans and most others require a qualifying score of 580 to get a loan with a 3.5% down payment.
+Rocket Mortgage and most others require a qualifying score of 580 to get a loan with a 3.5% down payment.

 - Low down payment option: You only need to come up with 3.5% of the purchase price.

 - Mortgage insurance premium: With any FHA loan, you’ll pay both an upfront and a monthly mortgage insurance payment.
 The upfront payment can be built into the loan amount.
-If your down payment is 10% or more, you pay MIP for 11 years.
+If your down payment is 10% or more, you pay a mortgage insurance premium (MIP) for 11 years.
 If the down payment is less than 10%, MIP is paid for the life of the loan.

 USDA loans are for those with qualifying incomes who want to buy property either in a rural area or one on the edge of suburbia.
-If you want to live in that area and meet the income guidelines, you can purchase a one-unit property without a down payment.
-Rocket Mortgage® does not offer USDA loans at this time.
+If you want to live in that area and you meet the income guidelines, you can purchase a one-unit property without a down payment.
+Rocket Mortgage does not offer USDA loans at this time.